MiamiOH-CSE274/Portfolio/README.md

  A binary search tree is a great data structure to store ordered lists, or information that needs to be inserted in a certain placed, or has to be retrieved by a given key.
 A hash table is made up of an array and a hash function, which is designed to assign data to spots in the array.
 A hash table is great for large amount of unsorted information.
 Unlike the binary tree which only creates as much space in the RAM as it requires as elements are added, the hash table takes up more memory space than elements added to it since adding to the table is more efficient than growing the table then adding to it.
-So, if wasted space is important and and the list is small it would be better to use a binary search tree.
+So, if wasted space is important and the list is small it would be better to use a binary search tree.
 Binary search trees are also better if the contents of the tree need to be printed, because there are no empty nodes, and everything is in ascending order.
 Printing contents from a hash table takes more time, because every "bucket" in the array has to be checked to see if it's empty.
 That's why an area where a binary search tree is faster than the hash table is finding the minimum and maximum value in a set.
 Because the hash table is unsorted, without a key, it has to go through every bucket, comparing the value in the bucket to a variable of the lowest/highest value so far.
 A binary search tree's minimum value is the node at the farthest left point in the tree, and the maximum value is the farthest right.
 That being said, hash tables are much faster than binary search trees in almost everything else.
 It is constant time (O(1)) in find, add, delete, get, and set, while a balanced tree is on average O(log n).
 To pick which data structure is best depends on what kind of things the user has to do with it.
 For example, if there is a lot of searching (like a dictionary) a binary search tree would be better, but if there is a lot of data containing even more data, like a table containing gamer tags, holding high scores, achievements earned, and other player information, then a hash table would be better.